Choose another writer in this calendar:

 Lucy was slim and straight and supple.
 She had clear brown eyes and a sweetly rounded face with a firm chin.
 She said, "No wonder you don't get ahead in this competitive world.
 There's a client outside. (in Murder Is My Business, 1945)

-Dresser contributed first to pulp magazines and produced some love stories.
-As 'Anthony Scott' he published in 1934 Mardi Grass Madness and Test of Virtue, and under the pseudonym 'Elliot Storm', he wrote Two Femmes in Fairyland (1935), Hot Date (Shame Girl), Two Tickets West and Strange Bedmates.
+As "Anthony Scott" he published in 1934 Mardi Grass Madness and Test of Virtue, and under the pseudonym "Elliot Storm" he wrote Two Femmes in Fairyland (1935), Hot Date (Shame Girl), Two Tickets West and Strange Bedmates.
 Dresser's first novel was Mums The Word For Murder (1938), narrated by Asa Baker and featuring a former cowboy, Jerry Burke, who is appointed "co-ordinator of all the law enforecement agencies in El Paso".

 but before starting his own business he was an employee of a large